Iran starts 20% uranium enrichment as tanker feared seized

 Cmdr.
 Rebecca Rebarich, a spokeswoman for the U.S. Navy’s 5th Fleet, said authorities there were aware and monitoring the situation.

 Ambrey, a British security firm, reported the incident as an apparent seizure.
+Dryad Global, another maritime security firm, said the ship’s crew was 23 sailors from Indonesia and Myanmar.

+Iran’s announcement coincides with the anniversary of the U.S. drone strike killing Revolutionary Guard Gen. Qassem Soleimani in Baghdad last year.
+That attack later saw Iran retaliate by launching a ballistic missile strike injuring dozens of U.S. troops in Iraq.
+Tehran also accidentally shot down a Ukrainian passenger jet that night, killing all 176 people on board.

+As the anniversary approached, the U.S. has sent B-52 bombers flying over the region and sent a nuclear-powered submarine into the Persian Gulf.